-The Master of Arts degree in Humanities is available at the following locations:
+A master's degree in humanities is available online or face-to-face through the following locations:

 About this Program